Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 <a name="dataconversionpreparation"></a>
 8.2 Data Conversion Preparation

-_\&lt;Provide details on any prerequisites necessary for the conversion.
-Discuss the backup strategy, restoration process in case the conversion fails.\&gt;_
+_Provide details on any prerequisites necessary for the conversion.
+Discuss the backup strategy, restoration process in case the conversion fails._

 <a name="dataconversionspecifications"></a>
 8.3 Data Conversion Specifications